http://krebsonsecurity.com/category/how-to-break-into-security/

 #2: Education Is Important AND Work Experience Is Essential

-Almost all of the Information Security positions list a Bachelor's degree as a minimum requirement for eligibility, but beyond this the lion's share of your value to potential employers hinges on the
+Almost all of the Information Security positions list a Bachelor's degree as a minimum requirement for eligibility, but beyond this the lion's share of your value to potential employers hinges on theyears of relevant experience you've had in some role within IS.
+The clear message here is that employers desire educated IS professionals with real world experience.
+You shouldn't expect to

 come right out of school and get a job unless you have professional experience and achievements that clearly demonstrate your proficiencies.